winglang/wing/docs/docs/09-rfcs/2023-03-08-wing-preview-environment.md

 ### Security
 1. The preview environments shouldn’t be able to access files from other preview environments
-2. Only authenticated users should be able to use Wing Preview Environments
+2. Only Wing Cloud signed up developers with write access to the repository can create preview environments

 ## Technical Design
 TBD